RooVetGit/Roo-Code-Docs/docs/contributing.md

 -   **Good First Issues**: Check the "Issue [Unassigned]" section of our [Roo Code Issues](https://github.com/orgs/RooVetGit/projects/1) GitHub Project.
 -   **Documentation**: Contribute to our [docs](https://docs.roocode.com/) via the "Edit this page" link or the [Roo Code Docs repository](https://github.com/RooVetGit/Roo-Code-Docs).
--   **Proposing New Features**: For significant features, create a [feature request](https://github.com/RooVetGit/Roo-Code/discussions/categories/feature-requests?discussions_q=is%3Aopen+category%3A%22Feature+Requests%22+sort%3Atop) for discussion before implementation.
-This aligns with our **Issue-First Approach** detailed in the PR Policy.
+-   **Proposing New Features**:
+    1.  **Initial Idea/Discussion**: For broad or initial feature ideas, start a conversation in [GitHub Discussions](https://github.com/RooVetGit/Roo-Code/discussions/categories/feature-requests).
+    2.  **Formal Proposal**: For specific, actionable feature proposals ready for consideration and potential approval, create a "Detailed Feature Proposal" issue using the provided template.
+This is a key part of our **Issue-First Approach**.

 ### 3. Reporting Bugs or Issues